top of page

 Mechanically Driven Patterning of Functional Materials for Stretchable Electronics and Soft Robotics

-Our research focuses on developing a versatile patterning strategy for engineering both homogeneous and heterogeneous topographies in functional materials and their nanocomposites.
-By harnessing multi-stage mechanical instabilities, we generate a library of hierarchical, multiscale topographies across a range of material systems.
-These tailored topographies are designed to enable advanced applications in stretchable electronics, soft robotics, and other emerging technologies that require mechanical adaptability and seamless functional integration.
+Our research focuses on developing diverse patterning strategies to fabricate homogeneous and heterogeneous topographies on functional materials and their nanocomposite films.
+By harnessing multi-stage mechanical instabilities, we generate a comprehensive library of hierarchical, multiscale surface architectures across a broad range of material systems.
+These mechanically engineered structures are specifically designed to enable advanced applications in stretchable electronics, soft robotics, deformable batteries, and other emerging technologies that require high mechanical adaptability and strain-tolerant functional performance.

 Cover for Advanced Materials - blue.jpg